wintermute000/arista-template/README.md

-Creates a sample 2 x spine and 4 x leaf L3 topology with VXLAN via eos_template role in Ansible 2.1+
+Creates a L3 leaf-spine topology with VXLAN via eos_template role in Ansible 2.1+

 Tested with vEOS 4.15.5M in Unetlab 1.0.0-12 and Ansible 2.1